claudiusFX/Claudius/README.md

 ## Developing Claudius

-If you want make Open Source Contributions to Claudius, you are welcome to do so.
+If you want to make opensource contributions to Claudius, you are welcome to do so.
 For that you will need to use the below approach

 If you're working on Claudius itself, then life is a bit easier using a vendor directory to add a version you can edit and commit to: